lifelonglearner127/interviews/Frontend/React.md

 - Props Has better performance than state.
 - State object is owned by the component, locally scoped.
 - Changes to state can be asynchronous.

+### Explain about types of side effects in React Component
+There are 2 types of side effects in React component.

+**Effects without Cleanup**: Network requests, manual DOM mutations, and logging are common examples of effects that don’t require a cleanup.

+**Effects with Cleanup**:

+### What is prop drilling in React?

+### What are error boundaries?

+### Explain React Hooks?

+### What is the use of useEffect React Hooks?

+### Why do React Hooks make use of refs?

+### What are Custom Hooks